cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

         option dns '192.168.10.1'
 ```

-After applying this configuration, it will let any **non-mesh client** to join the mesh **via ethernet cable**--that is, by connecting a cable to one of the LAN/WAN ports of the mesh bridge device.
+After applying this configuration, it will let any **non-mesh client** to join the mesh **via Ethernet cable**--that is, by connecting a cable to one of the LAN/WAN ports of the mesh bridge device.
 As long as the gateway is reachable, everything should work like a standard network, you could use the device's own switch or connect the device to a switch and manage things there, and so on.

 **Save the file** and exit it.